 Total domestic debt as at December 31, 2021 stood at \$543.1 million, a decrease of 6.5 percent over the same period ended December 31, 2020.
-Of this total, \$517.2 million was held by Central Government while the remaining \$25.9 million was held by the Public Corporations.
+Of the total domestic debt, \$517.2 million was held by Central Government while the remaining \$25.9 million was held by the Public Corporations.

-Central Government domestic debt decreased by 6.3 percent on account of decreases in the balances of all instruments save for total bonds and notes outstanding.
+Central Government debt decreased by 6.3 percent on account of decreases in all instrument balances with the exception of total bonds and notes outstanding (see table 9).